Associate Professor of Emergency Medicine

 - Acute kidney injury

-His research interests include emergency department operations, acute kidney injury and infectious disease.
+His research interests include emergency department operations, acute kidney injury, and infectious disease.
 He is particularly focused on the improvement of patient outcomes using data-driven methods.
-Dr. Hinson is part of a uniquely diverse team within the Department of Emergency Medicine that includes experts from the fields of biomedical engineering, data science and mathematical ecology – all focused on the common goal of improving care delivery for emergency department patients.
-Their team has created important cross-disciplinary partnerships and developed novel tools that enhance the practice of emergency medicine, including through an improved approach to emergency department triage and more accurate identification of risk factors for acute kidney injury.
-Their team is currently focused on using similar methods to improve infectious disease management in the ED and to predict and prevent acute kidney injury, work for which Dr. Hinson was awarded a grant from the Emergency Medicine Foundation.
+Hinson is a co-director of the Center for Data Science in Emergency Medicine, which includes experts from the fields of biomedical engineering, data science, and mathematical ecology—all focused on the common goal of improving care delivery for emergency department patients.
+Their team has created important cross-disciplinary partnerships and has developed novel tools that enhance the practice of emergency medicine, including an improved approach to emergency department triage and more accurate identification of risk factors for acute kidney injury.
+Their team is currently focused on using similar methods to improve infectious disease management in the ED and to predict and prevent acute kidney injury, work for which Hinson has been awarded grants from the Emergency Medicine Foundation and the Agency for Healthcare Research and Quality.

-Dr. Hinson is also Director of Research for the Emergency Medicine Residency at Johns Hopkins.
-In this role he oversees research education for emergency physicians in training, and has developed a unique longitudinal curriculum that builds skills in evidence-based medicine and research methodology over four years of residency training.
+Dr. Hinson is also the director of research for the Emergency Medicine Residency at Johns Hopkins.
+In this role he oversees research education for emergency physicians in training and has developed a unique longitudinal curriculum that builds skills in evidence-based medicine and research methodology over four years of residency training.